openebs-archive/openebs-docs/docs/features.md

 ### Synchronous Replication

 <img src="/docs/assets/svg/f-replication.svg" alt="Synchronous Replication Icon" style="width:200px;">
-OpenEBS, when used with Jiva, cStor and Mayastor storage engines, synchronously replicates the data volume replicas for high availability.
-The replication happens across Kubernetes zone resulting in the cloud native applications to be highly available in cross AZ setups.
+Synchronous Replication is an optional and popular feature of OpenEBS.
+When used with the Jiva, cStor and Mayastor storage engines, OpenEBS can synchronously replicate the data volumes for high availability.
+The replication happens across Kubernetes zones resulting in high availability for cross AZ setups.
 This feature is especially useful to build highly available stateful applications using local disks on cloud providers services such as GKE, EKS and AKS.

 <hr>